anuraagr-13/anuraagr-13/README.md

 ### Hi there!! 👋

 My name is Anuraag Ramesh.
-I am currently puruing my Master's in Data Science at University of Michigan, Ann Arbor.
-I have completed my undergraduate degree in Computer Science and Engineering from Vellore Institute of Technology, Vellore. **I am a data science enthusiast who is currently looking for full time job opportunities as a Data Scientist/Analyst.**
+I have compeleted my Master's in Data Science at the University of Michigan, Ann Arbor.
+I have completed coursework in data manipulation and analysis, linear and correlated models, data mining and machine learning that have added to my knowledge of working with data and create prediction models.
+I have an undergraduate degree in Computer Science and Engineering from Vellore Institute of Technology. **I am a data science enthusiast who is currently looking for full time job opportunities as a Data Scientist/Data Analyst/Data Engineer.**

 Ever since high school, the concept of utilizing data to generate insights and making predications, caught my attention.
 I have been looking forward to working in this domain and perform essential analysis on real-time data.
 Owing to my undergrad in Computer Science, I am extremely comfortable in using scripting languages like Python and R as well as SQL.
 I have also spent a lot of time programming in C, C++, and Java.

 ---

-💻 **Currently I am working as a Student Data Programmer at the Education Policy Initiative affiliated with the Gerard R. Ford School of Public Policy**
+💻 **Currently I am working as a Data Programmer/Analyst at the Education Policy Initiative affiliated with the Gerard R. Ford School of Public Policy**

-I am working on the data intake process to bring in education data (K-12 Student, Staff as well as Building) from the Michigan state to the EPI data repository to distribute to researchers.
+I am working as a Data Programmer/Analyst with the Education Policy Initiative where I am completing the ETL process for K-12 education data and automating the process of securely bringing data from a data warehouse using SQL Server.
 Further, I am collaborating to design and refine the logic of matching Personally Identifiable Information(PII) to survey data collected by researchers.
 My first project was to perform analysis for creating a Cleaned K-12 Grade for the EPI dataset to solve grade jumps, repeats and conflicts.

 ---

 #### Languages:

-Python, SQL, R, Java, C++, JavaScript, PySpark, Stata, Keras
+Python, SQL, R, Java, C++, JavaScript, PySpark, Keras, C, Javascript, T-SQL

 ### Tools:

-Jupyter, Power BI, SSIS, Tensorflow, PyTorch, Hadoop, MapReduce
+Jupyter, Power BI, SSIS, Tensorflow, PyTorch, Hadoop, MapReduce, Airflow, Kafka, Tableau

 ---

 #### Technical Knowledge:

 - Machine Learning
 - Computer Vision
 - Deep Learning
-- Reinforcement Learning
 - Natural Langauge Processing

 ---